 What are Number Bonds?
 A Guide For Parents

-Number bonds are also known as addition and subtraction facts, facts families, number stories and doubtless other names too.
-Parents are often unfamiliar with the name which for some causes concern, but they're simply combinations of numbers that fit together.
+Number bonds are a pair of numbers that add together to make a larger number.
+Number bonds are also known as addition and subtraction facts, facts families, number stories, and doubtless other names too.
+Parents are often unfamiliar with the names, but number bonds are simply combinations of numbers that fit together.

 • 1 and 9